jmankoff/interaction/assignments/menus.md

 The width of each item in the normal menu is `CELL_WIDTH` and the height is `CELL_HEIGHT`.

+In the event that part of your menu may appear off-screen, you should adjust its start point to ensure that the entire menu is legible and accessible.
+If part of the user's finger is over a menu item as a result, then you should select that index when you draw the menu.

 ## Some hints for the pie menu

 - `drawArc` will draw a pizza-pie shaped arc, so you can do things